miku1958/HappyCodable/README.md

 2. Unsupport ignore specific coding key.
 3. Unsupport automatic synthesis for non-RawRepresentable enums, even if each element is codable.
 4. Difficulty debugging.
+5. Does not automatically use the default values in the definition.

 ## Usage